Spencer14420/SPAntiCSRF/README.md

 generateToken(int $expirySeconds = 3600): string
 ```

-Generates a new CSRF token, stores it in a session variable with an optional expiry time (default: 3600 seconds).
+Generates a new CSRF token, and stores it in a session variable with an expiry time (default: 1 hour).

 - **Parameters**:
   - `$expirySeconds`: The token's lifetime in seconds.